HewlettPackard/Rancher-on-SimpliVity/docs-src/config-core/networking-config.md

 The `domain_name` variable denotes the DNS domain name used for the rancher/DHCP subnet.

-The `support_template` variable defines the name of the VM template used when deploying the support VM.
-By default this is set to the same value as the `admin_template` variable, which is the template used when creating the VMs in the admin cluster.
+The VM template used when deploying the support VMs is the same one used when creating the VMs in the admin cluster, specified using the `admin_template` variable.

 ## SSH configuration

 |Variable|File|Description|
 |:-------|:---|:----------|
 |`ssh_key`|group_vars/all/vars.yml|SSH public key for which you have the corresponding SSH private key.
 Currently the playbooks use the default ID of the user who is running the playbook.
 So, the SSH public key to specify here is the one in the file `~/.ssh/id_rsa.pub`|